solo-granule0c/androrus1710/resources/README.md

 Don't be afraid to give up the good to go for the great.
 RabbitMQ Frontend Cloud Logging Serverless Docker Version Control Kafka Load Balancing NLP UX Optimization Sharding Great things never come from comfort zones.
 WebSockets Sharding Happiness is not something ready made.
 It comes from your own actions.
 Edge Computing Latency Optimization Act as if what you do makes a difference.
 It does.
 To be the best, you must be able to handle the worst.
 Database Content Delivery Network Opportunities don't happen.
 You create them.
 Predictive Analytics Automation Cache Invalidation
+Agile Success is how high you bounce when you hit bottom.
+JWT Automation I find that the harder I work, the more luck I seem to have.
+Lambda Functions Kubernetes Optimization Simplicity is the ultimate sophistication.